awsdocs/amazon-personalize-developer-guide/doc_source/API_Campaign.md

 # Campaign<a name="API_Campaign"></a>

-Describes a deployed solution version, otherwise known as a campaign\.
+An object that describes the deployment of a solution version\.
 For more information on campaigns, see [ CreateCampaign ](API_CreateCampaign.md)\.

 ## Contents<a name="API_Campaign_Contents"></a>